 Adopting a dog

-Everybody that contacts us with a view to adopting a Staffie, do so because they claim to love the breed.
+Everybody that contacts us with a view to adopting a Staffy, do so because they claim to love the breed.
 However, not many people seem to have taken on board that this is a rescue, we are not breeders.
-As such we are looking for kind, loving, permanent homes prepared to take on a rescue dog – and all that that entails.
+As such, we are looking for kind, loving, permanent homes prepared to take on a rescue dog – and all that that entails.

-The Rescue operates strict rules for adoption.
-Efforts will be made to find the right home for a dog’s specific needs.
+The Rescue operates strict rules for adoption and efforts will be made to find the right home for a dog’s specific needs.
 The Rescue maintains a list of prospective owners.
 In every case, before placing the dog, a visit will be made to the home of the prospective owner.
 The Rescue operates a fee system for placements and the current donation is £200.

 Sometimes our dogs are looking for homes without cats, children or other dogs in the home.
-This is always because there is something in their background which means that if we rehomed with cats, kids and other dogs, the rehoming may not last.
-Please be assured we never set these criteria as standard and its purely due to the needs of a specific dog.
+This is always because there is something in their background which means that if we rehomed with cats, children or other dogs, the rehoming may not be successful.
+Please be assured we never set these criteria as standard and its purely due to the needs of the dog.
 Some Staffies do need to be in a home with children – they are known as the Nanny Dog!

 If you are a genuine lover of animals and feel that you could offer a better quality of life to one of our Staffies, please complete the adoption application form.